clarktrimble/ba-blog/content/blog/generic-golang/index.md

 _And_ we build a slice here only to append to the slice we really want after returning : /

-Eventually, wandering the voluminous and sparsely documented halls of `ch-go`, I was able to get all the helpers looking more or less the same as this one.
+Eventually, wandering the voluminous and sparsely documented halls of `ch-go`, I had all the helpers looking more or less the same as above.
 They call `Rows()` for length and `Row()` for data, varying in the type asserted and the type returned.

 Feels like something a generic could help with .. ?